maebug/Kolo/README.md

 #### Using Torchtune

 Requirements: Create a [Hugging Face](https://huggingface.co/) account and create a token.
+You will also need to get permission from Meta to use their models.
+Search the Base Model name on Hugging Face website and get access before training.

 ```bash
 ./train_model_torchtune.ps1 -OutputDir "GodOutput" -Quantization "Q4_K_M" -TrainData "data.json" -HfToken "your_token"